 The Vault provides users with the following core capabilities:

-- Identity: Allows users to create new decentralized identities, blockchain wallets, manage their private keys and facilitate single sign-on across an ecosystem of decentralized apps.
+- Identity: Allows users to create new decentralized identities, blockchain wallets, manage their private keys and facilitate authentication across an ecosystem of decentralized apps.

 - User Data: Allows users to browse their decrypted data, consensually share their data, allow it to be queried without sharing or move their data to a different storage service.